 \begin{proof} We may work in a model $K \models \cT$ such that $|\cdot|_{\eqc}$ is non-trivial.
-Then every $\cL$-definable object is in particular $\cL_{\eqc}$-definable, so all of the above equi-characteristic $0$ results apply to the definable objects in question and yield the desired mixed-characteristic result, except in the case of \refI{dim:3} of \refI{prop:dim:basic}.
-(Concerning \refI{thm:C0} and \refI{thm:Ck}, note that $|\cdot|$ and $|\cdot|_{\eqc}$ induce the same topology and hence equivalent notions of continuity and derivatives.)
+Then every $\cL$-definable object is in particular $\cL_{\eqc}$-definable, so all of the above equi-characteristic $0$ results apply to the definable objects in question and yield the desired mixed-characteristic result, except in the case of Item~3.c.
+(Concerning \cite[Theorem~5.1.1]{CHR} and \cite[Theorem~5.1.5]{CHR}, note that $|\cdot|$ and $|\cdot|_{\eqc}$ induce the same topology and hence equivalent notions of continuity and derivatives.)